hackclub/winter/alialiwa2005.md

 While this project is about making, it is also an awesome learning opportunity for me, in terms of the hardware side of computing and cloud, such as physical networking, as well as the software side of dev-ops, such as using Kubernetes to manage separate pieces of hardware that make up a cluster in accomplishing tasks in unison... that is just mind-blowing to me!

-What's even better is that unlike just deploying instances on the AWS dashboard, I get to build my own cloud, comparable to the actual Amazon Web Services, from scratch... starting with the hardware, inspecting the physical computer boards and chips, physically networking the nodes, even designing a stylish case for the cloud! :)
+What's even better is that unlike simply deploying instances on the AWS dashboard and I'm pretty much mostly finished...
+I get to build my own cloud, comparable to the actual Amazon Web Services, from scratch... starting with the hardware, inspecting the physical computer boards and chips, physically networking the nodes, even designing a stylish case for the cloud! :)

-I always wanted to build a super-computer.
+I always wanted to build my own macro-computer out of multiple mini-computers.
 I guess Winter of Making will finally make this dream a part of my New Year's Hacking bucket list!
 Hooray!

 ## Plan

-For this project, you'll need 4 Raspberry Pis (preferably with at least 4 gigabytes of RAM).
+For this project, you'll need a few computers to act as nodes, perhaps some Raspberry Pis, or in my case, a Raspberry Pi alternative (since there's a major Raspberry Pi shortage at the time of this event).

-These will be the heart of the build, and should have a solid amount of memory to handle tasks comfortably (ideally at least 4 gigabytes.
+A good amount of memory is reccomended for stability, at least 4 gigabytes of RAM, but ideally 8 gigabytes or more per node, if possible.

-The 8 gigabytes model will be more stable and able to handle more tasks, but is about 20 dollars more expensive).
+If you decide to build this when Pi's are available, I reccomend you use Raspberry Pis... here's why:

 Why Pis?
 They're UK-made, are great in terms of build quality, and are relatively affordable overall.
 They also don't use much electricity and are surprisingly powerful for their credit-card-size.